adorableio/floodgate/README.md

 When we visit the site (remember to restart Heroku if needed) we are now whisked away to the redirect URl.
 This is configured as a temporary redirect to minimize the impact from search engine spiders and other crawlers.

 But, wait!
 How do we get in to smoke test?
 You'll need to determine what your IP address is as interpreted by the outside world.
-We suggest a service like [http://whatismyipaddress.com/]().

-    $ rake floodgate:ip_address:add ip_address=24.240.74.8
+    $ rake floodgate:ip_address:add_me

 Checking its status we see now have an allowed IP address.